kumbulanit/t-sql/tech company/untitled/Presentations/Lesson1_TSQL_Introduction_Presentation.md

     emp.EmployeeID,
     emp.FirstName + ' ' + emp.LastName AS FullName,
     emp.Department,
-    emp.Salary,
+    emp.BaseSalary,
     CASE
-        WHEN emp.Salary > 80000 THEN 'High'
+        WHEN emp.BaseSalary > 80000 THEN 'High'
-        WHEN emp.Salary > 60000 THEN 'Medium'
+        WHEN emp.BaseSalary > 60000 THEN 'Medium'
         ELSE 'Entry Level'
     END AS SalaryGrade
 FROM Employees emp